 Once Upon a Time. . .

 My name is Rebecca Smith, and I own Northern Utah Princess Parties.
-I studied Music at Weber State University, and recently got married.
-I'm a wife, adaughter, a sister, a student, an aunt to the most beautiful nephews in the world, a teacher, and a business owner.
+I studied Music while in college, and have a great passion for it.
+I'm a wife, daughter, a sister, a mama to the most beautiful baby boy in the world, a teacher, and a business owner.

 All my life I have loved fairytales.
 Some of my earliest memories are of sitting in a makeshift tent in my bedroom, spending hours reading Grimm stories until I fell asleep, only to dream of those same stories.
 It would seem I was suspended in a state of perpetual wonder.